1ethanhansen/orquestra-workflow-sdk/docs/tutorials/parametrized-workflows.rst

 ================

 Then, run the following snippet in your ``python`` REPL or a Python script.
-It loads your workflow definition, and executes it on local Ray cluster, waits for it to finish and prints out results
+It loads your workflow definition and executes it on local Ray cluster.
+Later we'll retrieve the results.

 .. literalinclude:: ../examples/tests/test_parametrized_workflows.py